kwaclaw/KdSoft.EtwListener/ReadMe.md

   - **Live View** display settings.

   All configurations settings can be applied to the running agent and will take effect as soon as possible.
-  Settings can be exported and importedfrom/to JSON files.
+  Settings (overall and individual) can be exported and importedfrom/to JSON files.
+  The overall settings for an agent can also be "exported as command", so they can be used by the command line tool.

 ![AgentManager.png](doc/AgentManager.png)